Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-As an application of all this machinery we present the non-trivial cancellation of gravitational anomalies for some supergravity theories \cite{LAG-Witten}.
-In $d=2$ dimensions the relevant characteristic polynomials of order $4$ are
+As a first application of the technology we have presented, we discuss the non-trivial cancellation of gravitational anomalies for some supergravity theories~\cite{LAG-Witten}.
+In two dimensions the relevant characteristic four-form polynomials are

-and there are many ways of cancelling the anomaly.
-Let us note that $I_{1/2}=I_{s.d.}$ indicates the fact that a positive chirality fermion is equivalent to a right-moving scalar because of two-dimensional bosonization \cite{Coleman}.
-In $d=6$,
+There are many ways to cancel anomalies.
+Notice in particular that in~$d=2$ a ``self-dual antisymmetric tensor field'' is just a right-moving scalar.
+The identity $I_{\rm s.d.}=I_{1/2}$ then reflects its equivalence to a positive chirality fermion because of two-dimensional bosonization~\cite{Coleman}.